 Biktarvy is meant to be used as a long-term treatment.
 If you and your doctor determine that Biktarvy is safe and effective for you, you’ll likely take it long term.

-The recommended Biktarvy dosage for treating HIV in children is the same as the dosage for adults: one tablet taken once per day.
-The drug is approved for use in children who weigh at least 25 kg (55 lb).
+The recommended Biktarvy dosage for treating HIV in children is one tablet taken once per day.
+The drug is approved for use in children who weigh at least 14 kg (about 31 lb).

 If you do miss a dose of Biktarvy, take it as soon as you remember.
 But if it’s almost time to take your next dose, do not “double dose” Biktarvy by taking two tablets.
 Doing this can increase your risk for side effects.
 Instead, skip your missed dose and take your next dose as scheduled.